 Ever dreamed of skiing up one of the tallest mountains in New York?
 Well, those dreams can come true at the Whiteface Toll Road!
+(Insider tip: this is the Veterans Memorial Highway, but locals always call it the Toll Roll when skiing.)

 How to get there